Toronto, West Virginia, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to day-to-day footwear, you should bring snow boots.
-For travel to Toronto (Ohio), we suggest these boots:
+In addition to standard shoes, it's important to bring snow boots.
+For traveling to Toronto (Ohio), we suggest these boots:

 Waterproof jacket that can be used in snow